tacgomes/filestreamer-rs/README.md

 Replace `testfile10Mb` with the file that you wish to upload.
 The file received will have the `.received` suffix appended to its filename.
-The `--limit-rate` parameter is optional and restricts the uploading speed to given number of bytes per second.
+The `--limit-rate` parameter is optional and restricts the uploading speed to the given number of bytes per second.